lujuny/study/tutorial/git/readme.md

 </summary>

+# Most used!
+> git clone <url> <local folder name> Clone a repository into a new directory, <local folder name> can be omitted.

-> git pull  ---upload file from memote repos
+> git pull  ---upload changed files from remote repos

-> git add . ---
+> git add . ---Add file contents to the index

+> git push  ---push to the remote branch

+### Used not that frequent?maybe:-)

-> git push  ---
+> git config --user.email... ---
 </details>